-1 T Subject Detail Delegated by: Delegated to: Authentication of Documents.
+Subject Detail Delegated by: Delegated to: Authentication of Documents.
 To sign any document necessary to any legal procedure or proceedings on behalf of the Council.
 Council.
 Chief Executive (unless any enactment otherwise authorises or requires or the Council has given requisite authority to some other person).
 Consultation Documents.
 To respond on behalf of the Council to consultation documents where there is insufficient time for a response to be agreed by Full Council and where it affects the District of Bromsgrove.
 [NOTE: For the purposes of this delegation a consultation shall not be regarded as affecting the District of Bromsgrove if it relates to a national issue and would have no more effect on Bromsgrove than it would on any other area.]
-To respond to consultations by the County Council in respect of proposals to carry out alterations to schools in 1. & 2.
-Council 1.
-The Leader and Chief Executive in consultation with the relevant Head of Service or Director.
-2. Chief Executive in consultation with the relevant Ward Members.
+To respond to consultations by the County Council in respect of proposals to carry out alterations to schools in the District or nearby.
+1. & 2.
+Council 1.The Leader and Chief Executive in consultation with the relevant Head of Service or Director.2.Chief Executive in consultation with the relevant Ward Members.

-Emergencies.
-To act in accordance with 1 3.
-1. Chief Executive, the delegated procedures set out in the Emergency Plan.
+· Emergencies.
+To act in accordance with the delegated procedures set out in the Emergency Plan.
+1 3.
 CabinetLeader.
-Executive Directors, Deputy Chief Executive , Executive Director & Heads of Service.
+1. Chief Executive, Executive Directors, Deputy Chief Executive, Executive Director & Heads of Service.
 2. To enable Officers to undertake appropriate communications activity during an emergency without recourse to members, should the situation require an 2.
 Chief Executive, Deputy Chief Executive, Executive Director. immediate response.
 3. To incur expenditure essential to meet any immediate needs created by an emergency in accordance with the Financial Regulations.
 3. Heads of Service with agreement of the Cabinet/ Leader or, if the Cabibnet/ Leader is unavailable and in cases of extreme emergency only, the relevant Portfolio Holder.
 Proper Officer.
 To sign summonses to Council Meetings and to receive notices regarding addresses to which summons to meeting is to be sent under provisions of paragraphs 4(1A) and 4(1B) of Schedule 12 to the Local Government Act 1972.
-To be appointed "Proper Officer" in relation to the following provisions of the Local Government Act 1972: 1.
-Chief Executive or in his/her absence the Monitoring Officer.
+To be appointed "Proper Chief Executive or in his/her absence the Monitoring Officer.
+Officer" in relation to the following provisions of the Local Government Act 1972:

 a.
-Sections 83(1) to (4) - Witness and receipt of acceptance of office. a.
+Sections 83(1) to (4) - Witness and receipt of acceptance of office.
+6 a.
 Chief Executive. b.
-Section 84 - Receipt of declaration of resignation of office. b.
-Chief Executive.
-C. Section 89 (1) (b): Receipt of notice of casual vacancy from two local electors.
-C. Head of Legal, Equalities and Democratic Services. d.
-Section 229(5): Certification of photographic copies of document. d.
-Head of Legal, Equalities and Democratic Services. e.
-Sections 234(1) and (2): Authentication of documents. e.
-Head of Legal, Equalities and Democratic Services. f.
-Section 88 (2): Convening of meeting to fill casual vacancy in the office of Chairman. f.
+Section 84 - Receipt of declaration of resignation of office. k Chief Executive.
+C. Section 89 (1) (b): Receipt of notice of casual vacancy from two local electors. c Head of Legal, Equalities and Democratic Services. d.
+Section 229(5): Certification of photographic copies of document. c Head of Legal, Equalities and Democratic Services. e.
+Sections 234(1) and (2): Authentication of documents. e Head of Legal, Equalities and Democratic Services. f.
+Section 88 (2): Convening of meeting to fill casual vacancy in the office of Chairman. f .
 Chief Executive. g.
-Section 210 (6) and (7): Charity functions of holders of offices with existing authorities transferred to holders of equivalent office with new authorities, or, if there is no such office to "Proper Officers". g.
+Section 210 (6) and (7): Charity functions of holders of offices with existing authorities transferred to holders of equivalent office with new authorities, or, if there is no such office to "Proper Officers". ç g.
 Head of Legal, Equalities and Democratic Services.